audulus/docs/nodes.md

 ![icon](img/icons/osc.png)

-**Exposable Element**
+**Exposable Element** - Wave shape.

 ![Osc Exposed](img/nodes/OSC/Osc-Exposed.png)

 **Warnings** - Because this is an anti-aliased oscillator, its best use is as an audio oscillator (20Hz-20kHz).
-To create LFOs (oscillators that generate control signals) use a Phasor node-based oscillator.
+To create LFOs (oscillators that generate control signals) use a Phasor node-based oscillato.
 Phasor-based oscillators use much less CPU and do not ring at their transitions (see: Gibbs Phenomenon).

 **Typical Use** - Creating the voice of the synthesizer, i.e., the origin of the audio signal.